bgoncharov/talk-talk-chat/README.md

 Then according my Sketch file I was implement four screens for Sign in, Registration and Setup profile options.
 All screens was made using NSLayoutConstraint and I didn't use Storyboard.

 Next step was implementation of "Chats" screen with a beutiful interface.
 I was using Collecition View Compositional Layout and Diffable Data Source here.
 It helped me to implement UICollectionView with two kinds of sections.
 The firs section responsible for Active chats and the second for Waiting chats.

+Also I was create a screen where users can accept or decline incoming chats.

 Then I made "Nearby people" screen also using Collecition View Compositional Layout and Diffable Data Source.
 I was testing those screnns with fake data I created in json files.
+There is a search bar and if you start puting first latters of the name users list start updating with animation.

+Then I started implementation of User Profile screen.